 Last Modified 29 March 2021 First Added 2 December 2020

-As we draw near to the end of 2020 (thankfully!), there’s a possibility you may start to think about refreshing your bedroom interior for 2021.
-We’ve all spent a lot more time at home this year, so naturally we’re likely to have noticed things we like and dislike about our bedrooms.
-So, we’ve delved into the bedroom design trends that are set to take off next year and picked out some favourites.
-We hope you feel inspired to jazz up your boudoir for the new year…
+We’ve all spent a lot more time at home over the past year, so naturally we’re likely to have noticed things we like and dislike about our bedrooms.
+So, we’ve delved into the bedroom design trends that are set to take off this year and picked out some favourites.
+We hope you feel inspired to jazz up your boudoir…

 You may have found yourself having to work from your bed or bedroom (a.k.a WFB) since Covid came about.
 This new way of working has not only had a big impact on many people’s routines, but sadly some negative impacts on physical and mental health too.